Joh. Enschedé

 Young man closely inspecting a backlit historical timeline of portraits and key events in the legacy of Joh.
 Enschedé, a Dutch printer of value documents.

 The Noord-Hollands Archief opened a permanent exhibition dedicated to Joh.
-Enschedé, the historic printing house responsible for producing banknotes, stamps, and typefaces in the Netherlands.
+Enschedé, the legendary printing house that spent centuries producing the Netherlands’ banknotes, stamps, and typefaces.

 • Display on bookmaking, featuring a historical printing press surrounded by books and miniature figures, with suspended printed pages above and colorful stained glass at the back.